 Seung-Pyo is currently a visiting associate professor in the Ashley lab.
 After completing his MD and PhD degree at Seoul National University and his residency/fellowship in Cardiology at Seoul National University Hospital, he is currently an associate professor in the same hospital.
 He works primarily at the echocardiography laboratory in Korea as a specialist in cardiovascular imaging and runs numerous research on development of new imaging techniques for evaluation of various heart disease.
 His primary clinical interest is in managing patients with cardiomyopathies and valvular heart disease.
 Born in Seoul, it is his second time studying abroad (the first being to London when he was a 7-year old boy!) and he expects to challenge things that he has not learned previously.
 More specifically, he expects to learn how the genetic mutations in hypertrophic cardiomyopathy is linked to the change of protein structures and how this in turn, leads to the development of cardiac dysfunction and ultimately, the clinical picture.
 From a clinical perspective, he expects to learn how the clinical genetic service is run in Stanford and hopes to benchmark and implement the system when he returns to Korea.
 In his free time on weekends, he enjoys playing various sports with his family (cycling, skiing, soccer and what else!!!) and also, reading books.
 He is also getting adapted to seeing the beautiful nature of California.
 Seung-Pyo never has been seriously engaged in cooking at Korea.
 Apart from learning how mixing the genes lead to serious disease, he expects to learn how mixing the ingredients lead to serious tastes!

-Mahdokht is a T32 postdoctoral fellow in Cardiovascular Medicine.
+Mahdokht is the CEO and co-founder at Deepcell, a startup company spun out of Ashley lab.
 She grew up in Tehran, Iran and got her BSc in Electrical Engineering from Sharif University of Technology.
 She moved to the US in 2008 to continue her studies.
 She got introduced to the field of Bioengineering through a research scholarship at Harvard-MIT HST and earned a PhD in Bioengineering from UCLA in 2014.
-Before joining the Ashley lab Mahdokht worked for a sequencing company for a short while and decided to pursue her goals in academia.
-Her current research interest is to identify and sort cells of interest in high-throughput using artificial intelligence and cell mechanics.
+At Deepcell, she is developing a novel technology for isolation of rare cells.

 Maura finished nursing school in December 2016 and is working as a pediatric nurse at Children's Hospital Colorado.
-She will be returning to school to pursue a degree as a Pediatric Acute Care Nurse Practitioner, and, much to the Ashley Lab's influence, will also be working towards her PhD!
+She is completing her degree as a Pediatric Acute Care Nurse Practitioner in 2020, and, much to the Ashley Lab's influence, will also be working towards her PhD!